sheilabubu/CCM101-smtejano/Laboratory-03-Multi-Cloud-Explorer/README.md

 | Microsoft Azure | Azure Virtual Machines | Hosts Linux virtual machines |
 | Google Cloud | Compute Engine | Hosts Linux virtual machines |

-## AWS – Amazon EC2

-Amazon EC2 could host this Linux server as a virtual machine.
-CPU, memory, storage, and other resources can be configured based on the server's requirements.

-## Microsoft Azure – Azure Virtual Machines

-Azure Virtual Machines could host this Linux server because Azure supports Linux operating systems.
-A VM size with suitable CPU and memory resources can be selected.

-## Google Cloud – Compute Engine

-Google Compute Engine could host this Linux server as a virtual machine.
-It supports Linux operating systems and provides configurable computing and storage resources.

-## Conclusion

-The Linux server can be migrated to AWS, Microsoft Azure, or Google Cloud because all three cloud providers offer virtual machine services that support Linux.

-Based on the current server requirements of approximately 1 CPU, 1.9 GiB memory, and 19 GiB disk space, a small cloud virtual machine would be suitable for a similar basic workload.
-The exact VM size should depend on the application's actual resource requirements.

-## References

-- Amazon Web Services – AWS Documentation: https://docs.aws.amazon.com/
-- Microsoft Azure – Azure Documentation: https://learn.microsoft.com/en-us/azure/
-- Google Cloud – Google Cloud Documentation: https://cloud.google.com/docs